The Winding Journey Of Avril Haines, Biden's Pick To Lead U.S. Intelligence

 The CIA's own inspector general criticized the actions of several CIA employees in his finding.
 But Haines led a review board that said no one at the agency should be disciplined.
 Jones says this case deserves another look when Haines has a Senate confirmation hearing.

-"I think she she really lacked the leadership in this case, and I think the Senate needs to push her on it," Jones said.
+"I think she really lacked the leadership in this case, and I think the Senate needs to push her on it," Jones says.
 "I think we need to learn more about that accountability board review and her role in it."

 If Haines is confirmed, she'll be taking over an intelligence community that's consistently been on the receiving end of criticism from President Trump.